Trump: The Kremlin Candidate?: Production

 Prior to his work on the documentary, Sweeney had previously interviewed both Donald Trump and Vladimir Putin.
 He was invited by Trump to meet with him in 2013 at Trump National Golf Club in Bedminster, New Jersey.
 During an interview the same week at Trump Tower, Sweeney asked Trump about his friendship with Russian-born organized crime-connected individual Felix Sater; Trump responded by calling Sweeney "thick" and abruptly leaving the interview.
 Sweeney had interviewed Putin in 2014 in Siberia, and asked him about the downing of Malaysia Airlines Flight 17.
 Putin placed onus on Ukraine for the casualties, and Sweeney was blocked by Russian security from asking another question.

 During the course of production for the documentary, investigative journalist John Sweeney journeyed from the UK to the United States, Ukraine, Lithuania, and Russia.
-The documentary was directed by Matthew Hill, Tomiko Newson, and Nick Sturdee.
-It was produced by Andy Blackman, Matthew Hill, Diana Martin, Tomiko Newson, and Nick Sturdee.
-Film editing was done by Rachell Jupp and Joe Marcus.
-The documentary's runtime is 30 minutes in duration.

 During Sweeney's interview with Putin political adviser Aleksandr Dugin in Moscow, he queried Dugin on the views of Vladimir Putin with regards to democratic ideals.
 Dugin criticized Sweeney's question, asserting the Western world had attempted to force democracy on other countries.
 Sweeney brought up Boris Nemtsov, a critic of Putin who was shot and killed immediately exterior to the Moscow Kremlin, and asked Dugin how the killing of Nemtsov reflected on the democratic values of Russia.
 Dugin countered, "If you are engaged in Wikileaks you can be murdered."
-When Sweeney queried Dugin to name U.S. reporters who had perished at the hands of the Obama Administration, Dugin said it was a "completely stupid kind of conversation", ended the interview, and left the area.
+When Sweeney queried Dugin to name U.S. reporters who had perished at the hands of the Obama administration, Dugin said it was a "completely stupid kind of conversation", ended the interview, and left the area.